 The reported information is used to inform policy development and for analysis and reporting purposes.

-Quantification methodologies for reporters under the Specified Gas Reporting Regulation are provided in the following document: Quantification Methodologies for the Carbon Competitiveness Incentive Regulation and the Specified Gas Reporting Regulation.
+- Quantification Methodologies for the Carbon Competitiveness Incentive Regulation and the Specified Gas Reporting Regulation

 - Record of Deviation Form (XLSX, 28 KB)